makinhs/rest-api-tutorial/README.md

 - Leveraged `findOneAndUpdate` to simplify PATCH code.
 - Changed default MongoDB server name to `localhost` to simplify first-time setup.
 - Checked that it works with the latest version of Node.js, 14.9.0.

+### 2020-11-14

+- Accepted changes in the docker file that was causing MongoDB issues on Windows Subsystem Linux (WSL2) - Ubuntu.
+- If you are new to this project, I highly recommend starting with Typescript first, like we talk about here: https://www.toptal.com/express-js/nodejs-typescript-rest-api-pt-1